interlock-network/interlock-docs/docs/token/whitepaper.md

 #### Threat Intelligence Platform:
 Introducing Interlock Labs, a solution that leverages anonymized security data from ThreatSlayer users to help enterprises improve their cybersecurity posture.
 This offering addresses the $10 billion per year threat intelligence market and facilitates the licensing of Interlock threat intel solutions to Fortune 500 customers that are transitioning from centralized to decentralized security.
 Think of crowdsourcing cybersecurity for Web3 – with compensation.

+#### Autocrat:
-#### Autocrat: Our AI Threat Detection in API format that automatically scans links and flags the dangerous ones.
+Our AI Threat Detection in API format automatically scans links and flags the dangerous ones.
 Autocrat users will use tokens as a gas fee for URL scanning
 .
 A portion of the revenue generated from these enterprise offerings will be used for token buybacks, while the shared data from both consumer users and enterprises will create a collaborative environment for enhanced security.
 This collaboration will result in safer products for everyone involved.